 - Chop each type of chocolate into small and even pea size pieces.
 Place each in a separate bowl.
-Place a saucepan filled with one inch water on heat source and bring to boil.
+Place a saucepan filled with 1-inch water on heat source and bring to boil.
 Once boiling turn to low simmer and place white chocolate over low simmering water.
 Stir constantly until chocolate is fluid.
 Do not heat chocolate above 115°F (feels like warm bath water).

-- Dip Alfajores into chocolate, either completely or partly and place on plastic food lined cookie sheet.
+- Dip Alfajores into chocolate, either completely or partly, and place on plastic food lined cookie sheet.
 Place in refrigerator until chocolate is set.

 - Melt dark chocolate in same manner, adding oil if necessary.
 Dip Alfajores and return to refrigerator until chocolate is set.